AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 # Debugging your Plug-In

 After installing and registering your plug-in on the AQUARIUS Time-Series Server, you can test and debug your plug-in by using the drag-and-drop upload method, (available from Springboard, Location Manager or the Field Data Editor), to upload your test field data files.
-We recommend that your plug-in specifies an error message or exception when it returns a SuccessfullyParsedButDataInvalid or CannotParser status.
+We recommend that your plug-in specifies an error message or exception when it returns a SuccessfullyParsedButDataInvalid or CannotParse status.
 The error message or exception is displayed as feedback to the user by the drag-and-drop interfaces.
 Otherwise, the feedback from these drag-and-drop interfaces may not be very informative:

 <p align="center">
 <img src="images/Figure4_DragAndDropErrorMessage.png" alt="Figure 4: Drag-and-drop Error Message">